FriendsOfSymfony/FOSUserBundle/Resources/doc/controller_events.rst

     use Symfony\Component\Routing\Generator\UrlGeneratorInterface;

     /**
-     * Listener responsible to change the redirection at the end of the password resetting */ class PasswordResettingListener implements EventSubscriberInterface {
+     * Subscriber responsible to change the redirection at the end of the password resetting */ class PasswordResettingSubscriber implements EventSubscriberInterface {
         private $router;